 How does nursing differ at Tufts MC from other hospitals?

-We choose to practice Nursing at Tufts MC and Floating Hospital for Children for many reasons.
+We choose to practice Nursing at Tufts MC and Tufts Children's Hospital for many reasons.
 We feel that we are both a distinctive individual nurse and at the same time, an integral part of a team.
-“Family” is a word that is often used when describing a Tufts MC or Floating Hospital nurse.
+“Family” is a word that is often used when describing a Tufts MC or Tufts Children's nurse.
 You feel that you are part of a family who cares about you as an individual as well as a professional.
 Additionally, the acuity and case diversity of patients at Tufts MC allows nurses the opportunity to grow and challenge themselves throughout their career.